Sunilpal9401/Power-BI-SQL-Projects/Music_Store_Analysis/Readme.md

 ```
 ![image](https://github.com/user-attachments/assets/35e8325c-44e0-481d-a3a7-250e25e49820)

-#### Return all the track names that have a song length longer than the average song length.
-Return the Name and Milliseconds for each track.
+#### Return all the track names that have a song length longer than the average song length.Return the Name and Milliseconds for each track.
 Order by the song length with the longest songs listed first.
 ```sql
 SELECT name,Milliseconds
 FROM track